 This Act shall come into operation on the 28th day after the day on which it receives the Royal Assent 1.

-3. Construction of references to Child Support (Registration and Collection) Act 1988 of the Commonwealth
+3. Child Support (Registration and Collection) Act 1988 (Cwlth), construction of references to

 A reference in this Act to the Child Support (Registration and Collection) Act 1988 of the Commonwealth —

-(a) is a reference to that Act in the form in which that Act existed on1 July 2012; and
+(a) is a reference to that Act in the form in which that Act existed on 1 July 2012; and

 (b) is not a reference to which section 16(3) of the Interpretation Act 1984 applies.